-It is important to note that appetite suppressants such as Bontril, in addition to others like Diethylpropion, Benzphetamine, Phentermine and Qsymia, should NOT be used as a substitute for proper diet or exercise.
-For maximum effects, they must be used in conjunction with a reduced-calorie diet and/or exercise.
+It is important to note that appetite suppressants such as Bontril, along with others like Diethylpropion, Benzphetamine, Phentermine, and Qsymia, should never be used as a substitute for a proper diet or exercise.
+To achieve maximum effects, these medications must be used in conjunction with a reduced-calorie diet and/or exercise plan.

-You should not use Bontril if you have heart problems or heart disease, high blood pressure, hyperthyroidism, a history of drug abuse, or glaucoma.
+Bontril should not be used if you have heart problems or heart disease, high blood pressure, hyperthyroidism, a history of drug abuse, or glaucoma.
 It is crucial to inform your doctor about all medications you are taking, as Bontril may interact with other drugs.

 Common Side Effects

-Like all prescription appetite suppressants, there are common side effects.
-Bontril side effects can include:
+As with all prescription appetite suppressants, there are potential side effects associated with Bontril.
+Common side effects may include:

-Your doctor can tell you about other potential side effects.
-Additionally, you should be aware of certain side effects that your doctor will want you to contact about, including changes in mood, heart fluttering or pounding, changes in urination, or increased blood pressure.
+Your doctor can provide information on other possible side effects that you should be aware of.
+Additionally, certain side effects require immediate medical attention.
+Contact your doctor if you experience changes in mood, heart fluttering or pounding, changes in urination, or increased blood pressure.

 Any modifications in your diet, activity level, and behavior must be developed and continued long-term in order to continue losing weight and prevent the lost weight from returning.
 Transformyou will help you stay on-track with your medical weight loss goals, checking in on you frequently regarding your general health, weight, etc. and adjusting your medical weight loss plan according to your needs.